aptdnfapt/Ai-discord-Bot-/README.md

 *   **Contextual Conversations:**
     *   **Set Channels:** Designate specific channels where the bot will respond to every message, maintaining a conversation history for that channel.
     *   **Keyword Replies:** Responds to messages containing specific keywords (e.g., "ai", "bot", its own name) in any channel (unless ignored), using user-specific conversation history.
+*   **Customizable AI Contexts:** Define specific personas or topic expertise for channels by placing `.txt` files in a `context/` directory.
 *   **Persistent Data:** Saves channel settings, conversation histories, and user contexts to a JSON file (`bot_data.json`).
 *   **Channel Management:**
     *   `setchannel`/`unsetchannel`: Manage channels for continuous conversation.
     *   `ignore`/`unignore`: Control where keyword-based replies are active.
+    *   `setcontext`/`unsetcontext`: Assign or remove a custom AI context for a channel.
 *   **Rate Limiting:** Prevents spamming AI responses (both keyword and set channel triggers) and warns users when they exceed limits.
 Configurable via `.env` file.
-*   **Customizable Persona:** Define the bot's core behavior and topic expertise via a system prompt in the `.env` file.
+*   **Customizable Persona:** Define the bot's core behavior and topic expertise via a system prompt in the `.env` file, or through custom context files.
 *   **Utility Commands:** Includes `help` and `time` (system uptime).

 ## Prerequisites